-What do you do when you live in France and your kids have 2 weeks off during the month of April for spring break?
-We decided to tackle one of our bucket list cities and visit Barcelona Spain.
-Not only was Barcelona better than I imagined, I was surprised at just how diverse, affordable and family friendly this city was for our budget conscious crew of five.
+What do you do when you live in France, and your kids have 2 weeks off during April for spring break?
+We decided to tackle one of our bucket list cities and visit Barcelona, Spain.
+Not only was Barcelona better than I imagined, but I was also surprised at just how diverse, affordable and family-friendly this city was for our budget-conscious crew of five.

 1- Find The cheapest way to get to Barcelona

 It’s a no brainer.
-The most obvious way to save money on your trip to Spain is on transportation getting there.
+The most obvious way to save money on your trip to Spain is on transportation.
 Will it be by plane,

 Since we live in France, just six hours from Barcelona and since we don’t own a car, we thought it would be fun AND INEXPENSIVE to take the